Michael Barker is a Toronto-based freelance photographer and graphic designer specializing in portraiture and documentary photography.

 Michael’s past documentary work includes a multi-year project with the Toronto Wildlife Centre—Canada’s largest and busiest wildlife hospital—bearing witness to our often ambivalent relationship with our wild neighbours and the tragic consequences for animals as a result of our impact on their habitats and ecosystems, and The Lab, a photo series documenting Niagara Custom Lab—a boutique motion-picture-film processing lab in Toronto—through still life images of the lab’s profusely and anarchically decorated workspace.
 Even as large commercial labs close their doors, Niagara Custom Lab remains proudly and stubbornly committed to film, a position requiring a MacGyver-like resourcefulness and firm belief in film’s unique alchemical properties that is reflected in the artful visual pandemonium of its own workspaces.

-This year Michael begins a new documentary portrait project in Sointula (Finnish for “Place of Harmony”), a remote village on Malcolm Island in British Columbia, originally founded as a Finnish socialist commune.
+In 2017 Michael began a new documentary portrait project in Sointula (Finnish for “Place of Harmony”), a remote village on Malcolm Island in British Columbia, originally founded as a Finnish socialist commune.